 - Facebook and Twitter (customers can post about their appointment and businesses can offer last minute deals through social channels)

-Appointy 7.0 brings debuts some useful new features for those heavily reliant on scheduling, but most are clustered toward the expensive end of the product tiers.
-The one that will probably affect the most users is the change to the booking system–clients of paid users won’t have to register to book an appointment, which will makes for a far better user experience.
+Appointy provides some useful new features for those heavily reliant on scheduling, but most are clustered toward the expensive end of the product tiers.
+The feature that will probably affect the most users is the booking system–clients of paid users won’t have to register to book an appointment, which makes for a far better user experience.
 The mobile apps are a bit superfluous in my opinion, but they look good and are easy to use.